Are you researching an ancestor born out of wedlock?

 If you are researching in fairly “modern” times when birth and death certificates were being issued, be sure to check those.
 Often the father is not listed or listed as “unknown”, but you may get lucky and find the father’s name listed.
 Even a partial name will provide you a valuable clue.

 Evidence of a child born our of wedlock may be found within church records.
 If you do not know the child’s mother, the church records may help.

 A woman who had a child out of wedlock may have been censored or excommunicated from the church.
 Check what records are available for the location you are researching.
 Are there any women being disciplined by the church for having an illegitimate child around the time your ancestor was born.
 Or if you know the mother, do you find her being disciplined?
 You can pick up clues to her identity here.

 Bastardy Bonds and Apprentice Bonds

 Bastardy bonds and apprentice bonds (from the colonial era up through 1913 in NC) are useful in determining one or both parents of an illegitimate child.
-Bastardy bonds are against the mother so you need to know the mother’s name., The father is sometimes named in these bonds if the mother is willing to name him.
+Bastardy bonds are against the mother so you need to know the mother’s name.
+The father is sometimes named in these bonds if the mother was willing to name him.

 The use of DNA to further genealogical research will certainly help in determining your ancestral line.
 While DNA is not a paternity test and will not tell you who the father of your ancestor was, DNA can potentially provide you with a surname or line you match.
 DNA can give you new avenues of research.